home-automation-india/home-automation-india.github.io/esphome/Panasonic PIR/panasonic-pir.md

-## Building a reliable PIR system with ESPHome and Panasonic PIR
+## Building a reliable PIR Sensor with ESPHome and Panasonic PIR

 This guide explains how to build a pir sensor with a highly reliable Panasonic PIR sensors.